TrustedFirmwareWebsite/website/_posts/meetings/2020-02-27-tf-a-technical-forum.md

 This is an open forum conference call for anyone to participate and it is not restricted to TF members.
 It will operate under the guidance of the TF TSC.
 Invites and other traffic are via the TF-A mailing list.
 Attendees are welcome to propose agenda items.

-### The next call is planned on Thursday, 7th May at 17:00 UTC
+### The next call is planned on Thursday, 18th June at 16:00 UTC

 To receive an invite, please join the TF-A mailing list.
 [Subscribe to the TF-A list](https://lists.trustedfirmware.org/mailman/listinfo/tf-a) , or see the calendar links at the bottom of the page.